marcvhoof/PYNQ_GenesysZU/README.md

 See the <a href="http://www.pynq.io/" target="_blank">PYNQ webpage</a> for an overview of the project, and find <a href="http://pynq.readthedocs.io" target="_blank">documentation on ReadTheDocs</a> to get started.

 ## Before  you start
 First off, realise compiling is going to take a long time (can be days, depending on your setup).
 The Virtualbox setup is very slow.
 It sometimes randomly locks up; needing a restart.
 However - it does work with the fixes applied in this fork.
 Building these images with new(er) tools, runs you into a lot of compatibility issues - I tried.
 I have modified the Vagrant file to include more memory (16G), use 4 cores and have a bigger workspace drive (180GB).
-Also a swapon file is created by default (4G).
+If you look at the vagrant file yourself; you can easily change the parameters; 8G of RAM without a SWAP file is insufficient!
+Therefor, a swapon file is created by default (4G).

 ## Installing Vagrant and Virtualbox on a recent Ubuntu
 ```